lfpmeloni/notion-gpt-scheduler-/README.md

 Automate your daily schedule by integrating Notion with OpenAI's GPT model.
 This script retrieves activities from a Notion database and generates a new daily schedule based on your tasks, instructions, and past schedule history.

 ## Features
-- Retrieves activities from a Notion database.
+- Input your routine or instructions into a Notion page.
+- The script retrieves the information, processes it, and generates a detailed schedule based on your needs.
 - Automatically generates a schedule using GPT-3.5.
 - Posts the new schedule back into Notion.
 - Flexibility to handle dynamic Notion table structures.